andrew/ultimate-awesome/README.md

 - [awesome-world-model-games](https://github.com/dweam-team/awesome-world-model-games) - List of world model games and where to find them!.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [Time-Series](https://github.com/ElizaLo/Time-Series) - Awesome list and projects of Time Series.
-- [awesome-conversational-agents](https://github.com/emrecanacikgoz/awesome-conversational-agents) - Awesome paper lists for "A Desideratum for Conversational Agents: Capabilities, Challenges, and Future Directions"".
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-memgraph](https://github.com/kgolubic/awesome-memgraph) - Curated list of awesome Memgraph resources.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.